GIGI-CodeAce/GIGIBuy/README.md

 <h4 id="features">Here're some of the project's best features</h4>

 - **Dynamic Search Bar**: Real-time filtering of clothing items based on user input.
-- **Placeholder User Profile**: Interactive profile section with placeholder data.
+- **User Authentication System**: Secure login and registration functionality using MongoDB Auth, allowing users to create accounts & log in.
+- **Favorites System**: Users can mark clothing items as favorites, which are stored persistently in the favorites category for easy access.
 - **Fully Functional Shopping Cart**: Add, remove, and update quantities of items, with data persisted in local storage.
 - **Detailed Product Pages**: Comprehensive information about each clothing item, including images, descriptions, and pricing.
 - **40+ Clothing Items**: Fetched dynamically using a custom Supabase API.
 - **React Router**: Seamless navigation between pages with URL routing.
 - **Responsive Design**: Built with Tailwind CSS for a consistent experience across devices.

 <h2 align="center">Languages and tools used</h2>